Jordan-Walters-23/100-days-of-code/log.md

 ### <u>Day 39: Oct 1, 2023</u>

-**Today's Progress**: I did some work to develop the front end of my iot smart alarm app.
+**Today's Progress**: I did some work to develop the front end of my IoT smart alarm app.
 I'm unsure which side of software I enjoy more.
 I'm excited to start the back-end and hardware part of this project.

 **Thoughts**: My confidence in team programming as well as individually has been improving since I started the Bootcamp.